QuasiChicken90/DiscordLink/README.md

 ```
 - Go to Discord, navigate to your Discord server, then choose a channel you want chat messages to be in
 - Once chosen, go to the channel settings > Intergrations > Webhooks and create a new webhook
-- Give it a name or icon (optinal) then copy the webhook url
+- Give it a name or icon (optional) then copy the webhook url
 - Then go to the file in worlds/world-name/behavior_packs/DiscordLinker/Scripts/main.js
 - Change const webhookUrl = "PASTE_LINK_HERE"; to your actual webhook url, for example: